February is quickly approaching.

 It may be tempting to write your notes as you go each day, but writing them all now means you won’t forget a day!

-Use a fine tip permanent marker to write a short love note or poem on each heart.
+Use a fine tip permanent marker or an ink pen to write a short love note or poem on each heart.
+Pencil could smudge or fade away over time.

 Try to be specific when you write your hearts.
 Think about what makes the person special and unique.